Skip to content

 Stage overloads visible before the queue buries the sprint

-When 14 tasks pile into In Review, the sprint is already in trouble most teams just can't see it yet.
-TARO flags the overload the moment it crosses the WIP threshold, not after it's swallowed three days of delivery time.
+When 14 tasks pile into In Review, the sprint is already in trouble, most teams just can't see it yet.
+TARO flags the overload the moment it crosses the WIP threshold.

 Single points of failure named before they go on leave